tiarno/reachtim/content/articles/bottle.md

         person['_id'] = str(person['_id'])
         return {'person': person}

-The last route for this example responds to a POST request.
+The last route in this example uses the `app.post` decorator to respond to a POST request.
 It creates a new dictionary populated with values from the request, converts the string `_id` value back to an ObjectID, and saves the record back to the database.
 It returns a bare string ("Thanks...") so the user knows the data was updated.

     @app.post('/<name>')
     def update_person(name):